 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By January 2021, we plan to either fix these or replace them with accessible HTML pages.
+Most of our PDFs should be accessible, however some of our older ones may not be.

 Preparation of this accessibility statement